mstraciak/flashforge-ad5m-mods/README.md

 2) connecting ANY usb webcam direct do LCD (not with existing USB port)
 3) web control printer on local web server. (working with stock 2.4.5 firmware)
 4) 3D chameleon files for FF Ad5M
+5) Extruder housing.
+If you have broken or just need new housing, try my design. (recomend printing with SLA printer)

 This and other useful mods for flashforge adventurer 5m/5m pro are [here](https://github.com/g992/flashforge-ad5m-5mpro-research).